 • headaches

 Anemia is a common complication of Crohn’s.
-It’s usually treated with a course of iron supplements, either taken orally or through intravenous therapy (an IV).
+It’s usually treated with a course of iron supplements, which can be either taken orally or given in intravenous (IV) form.

-An intestinal stricture is a narrowing in the intestine that makes it hard for food to pass through.
-In some cases, they can lead to complete intestinal blockage.
+An intestinal stricture is a narrowing in your intestine that makes it hard for food to pass through.
+In some cases, strictures can lead to complete intestinal blockage.

-It’s believed that people living with Crohn’s sometimes develop intestinal strictures because of scar tissue buildup caused by long periods of inflammation.
+According to a 2022 research review, people living with Crohn’s sometimes develop intestinal strictures because of scar tissue buildup caused by long periods of inflammation.
+Intestinal strictures can be asymptomatic, meaning they cause no symptoms.
+However, they can lead to a bowel obstruction.

 • nausea